tomvantilburg89/RickAndMortyChallenge/README.md

     - Updated character show template to show all information and updated other things as well
 - `BAXRMC-21` commit Updated comments inside code
 - `BAXRMC-23` Add nice images and bax favicon
 - `BAXRMC-35` Add an extra fun API (chuck norris)
 - `BAXRMC-22` Remove alpine.js, add ability to open dropdown with jquery
     - removed alpine.js
 - `BAXRMC-36` Create index method in dimension controller and index template
     - Added index method to dimension controller and index template
     - Updated navigation to include the new index for dimensions
+- `BAXRMC-37` Update dimensionController to incorporate Show and handle like location

 ---

 # Used resources